formats back

 Virtue matters.

 The US presidency, morality, and the notion of setting an example are intertwined, by the design of the Founding Fathers.
 Trump’s personal example was hardly virtuous and far from one that children, let alone an entire nation, should emulate.
 He abandoned duty to country by dodging the Vietnam draft; decades later, in a moment of exceptional insensitivity, he called his efforts to avoid sexually transmitted illnesses his “personal Vietnam.”
 Trump’s extramarital exploits and his track-record of misogyny are well-known.
-For instance, FBI documents suggest that he was actively involved in orchestrating the payment of hush-money to a porn star before the 2016 election.
-He was also accused of countless shady business dealings, including defrauding innocent Americans through a fake university that bore his name and using his charitable foundation as his personal piggy bank.
-And he lied during his campaign and term.
+He was found guilty for sexual harassment.
+He is also a convicted felon for his active involvement in orchestrating the payment of hush-money to a porn star before the 2016 election.
+He has also been accused of countless shady business dealings, including defrauding innocent Americans through a fake university that bore his name and using his charitable foundation as his personal piggy bank.
+And he lies.
 A lot.
 In fact, many feel that Trump’s lies about the severity of the coronavirus and the effectiveness of masks significantly contributed to the steep American death toll.

 What about the little guy?

 On the 2016 campaign trail, Trump was the working family’s champion, boldly promising to protect their jobs.
 In reality, the Trump years didn’t add prosperity to America’s middle- and working classes.
 Trump’s promised punishment for companies offshoring operations never materialized.
-Despite his pledge to protect blue-collar workers in ailing industries such as coal, the industry is rapidly shrinking.
-His tax cuts mostly benefitted wealthy individuals and corporations, who used the breaks to enhance their dividends, rather than investing in job creation.
+Despite his pledge to protect blue-collar workers in ailing industries such as coal, the industry continues to rapidly shrink.
+The tax cuts during his first term mostly benefitted wealthy individuals and corporations, who used the breaks to enhance their dividends, rather than investing in job creation.
 It was also revealed that thanks to government loopholes, the billionaire president paid just $750.00 in income tax during his presidency, less than the nation’s poorest taxpayers.

 America, with a capital “I.”

-Trump degraded ties and civility between America’s citizenry.
+During both of his presidential campaigns, Trump degraded ties and civility between America’s citizenry.
 In his bid for power, Trump cynically erected a narrative of “two Americas,” frequently pitting groups against each other and pandering to anti-social, even violent sectors of his voting base, such as the KKK and the Proud Boys.
-Trump’s offensive on American social cohesion was expressed in the nation’s rise in hate crimes, increased participation in anarchist groups, the highest levels of political polarization the US has ever seen, and the wholesale erosion of citizens’ trust in each other.
+Throughout and after his first term, Trump’s offensive on American social cohesion was expressed in the nation’s “trickle-down racism, increased participation in anarchist groups, the highest levels of political polarization the US has ever seen, and the wholesale erosion of citizens’ trust in each other.
+Hate groups and hate crimes were also on the rise during and after Trump’s first term.
 This divisiveness culminated after the 2020 election, when Trump refused to accept defeat and subsequently played a large role in encouraging the violent riot that erupted at the US Capitol Building, which ended in 5 deaths, multiple arrests and Trump’s historic second impeachment.